 1. Start Shopping 4 Months Before Your Term is Up

 Check the maturity date of your current mortgage and mark it on the calendar.
 Then, count 120 days (or approximately 4 months) back and mark the date as well.
-This is the date that most lenders will allow you to begin the early mortgage renewal process in Ottawa, which means that you could renew every year with your current mortgage lender without paying a prepayment penalty for breaking the mortgage term yearly.
+This is the date that most lenders will allow you to begin the early mortgage renewal in Ontario, which means that you could renew every year with your current mortgage lender without paying a prepayment penalty for breaking the mortgage term yearly.
 Even if you are not ready to go over the mortgage with your mortgage broker or lender on this day, you can start looking into various options online.
 Once you find out which lenders offer what prepayment options, lower or higher rates, and other terms, you will be better prepared to negotiate once you are ready to renew.

 2. Consider Your Financial Goals

 Let’s be honest: many things might have happened since you were buying a home for the first time.
 As a result, the financial goals you had at the beginning of your current turn may no longer align with your financial goals today.
 Maybe, you received a significant raise at work, or, on the opposite, lost income or even retired.
 You could have had a baby or two, or may need to pay the university tuition for your child.
 If there is a possibility that you will need to move within the next 5 years, this should be also considered when making a decision.
 Keep in mind the possibility of accessing some home price and home equity as well.
 Whatever your needs and requirements are, you should consider them carefully when selecting mortgage rates and terms.